ObolNetwork/obol-docs/docs/advanced/test-command.md

 ---
 sidebar_position: 5
-description: Test networking between Charon dependent services
+description: Test the performance of a candidate Distributed Validator Cluster setup.
 ---

 import Tabs from '@theme/Tabs';